JaveriaJaved79/diabetic-retinopathy-xai-evaluation/README.md

-# Evaluation of Explainability Methods for Diabetic Retinopathy Classification
+# Deep Learning and Explainable AI for Diabetic Retinopathy Classification
 An end-to-end research pipeline that trains three CNN architectures on diabetic retinopathy detection (APTOS 2019 dataset), then quantitatively evaluates three explainability methods (Grad-CAM, SHAP, LIME) measuring both their similarity with each other and their faithfulness to the model's actual decision-making process.

 ## Problem it addresses